OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

    `mamba install poetry nox pre-commit`.
 1. Run `poetry install` (this does all configurations based on pyproject.toml)
-1. To make sure that everything is working correctly you can now perform the following linting, testing and building of doc:
+1. To make sure that everything is working correctly you can now perform the following linting, testing of the code and building of the docs:
    - `nox -s lint # Lint only`
    - `nox -s tests # Python tests` # You have to run test
    - `nox -s docs -- --serve` # Build and serve the docs so that you can check